spencerdow1/CPSC219Group23/README.md

 ### Get Started
 To run this project,you must first download jdk.9.0.4 and set a path to this in your eclipse, then you can create a new java project in eclipse, copy the sample flie into the src folder.
 Simply run the GameBoard Class to start the game.

+## Instructions on How To Play

+###Overview

+Apocalypse is a variation of the game chess played on a 5x5 board.
+Each Player has two knights and two pawns.
+The pieces can be moved and captured identical to chess.
+The game can either be played against an AI or against another invididual.

+###Movement
+Moves are done simultaneously.
+This means in each turn, the players choses their move without knowledge of the other, then moves are executed on the board at the same time.
+If two pawns or two knights are moved to the same position on the board,they are both removed from the board.
+If a knight from one player and a pawn from another are moved to the same spot then the pawn is captured by the knight.If a pawn reaches the opponents side of the board, then the pawn is upgraded to a knight.

+####To Win
+To win the game a player must either: capturing all of the players pawns or the opponent is unable to make a move.

 ## Refrences
 Resources used for CPSC 219 Project group 23
 These are all the websites I used while making the project